jnieto01/modak_ratelimit/README.md

 - Database: KVS (Redis)
 - CI with coverage.
 (See ci-coverage.yml) ( 30% just for example)
 - Unit Test + Integration test.
 Load test and Regression test were not developed for the challenge. (see  [Suggestion](#suggestion) )
-- All unit tests related to kvs (redis) were commented to avoid problems with CI.
-However, each test was satisfactorily tested locally.
 - Integration with codecov for analysis of coverage (https://app.codecov.io/gh/jnieto01/modak_ratelimit/tree/develop)
 - Handle Secrets for CI (GitHub Actions)
 - Setting Docker with environment variables